UU-Human-Evolution/1MB335/Lab6.md

 The test in the above figure would have been to see if `C` is more related to `B` or to `D`, and the answer would then be that `C` is closer to`D` (they share one more common ancestor).

 If you are unsure what would be an appropriate outgroup for your question, ask us!
+*Hint! - Look at the phylogenetic tree.
+The outgroup should be outside of the clade you are comparing (or the question you are answering) but you don't need to go too far.
+If you pick a very distantly related group the analysis will probably take very long!
+For example, if you are working on placental mammals, you can go outside of placental mammals for the outgroup.*

 * **Question 3**: You will of course need some whales and dugongs but also several different clades of landliving mammals to determine the potential closest relatives.

 * **Question 5**:  In order to be able to answer this question you will need to have species from _several_ different distinct lineages as well as a few squids/octopuses.
+For example, clams, mollucs, sea slugs, the nautilus...all good choices to include!

+* **Question 7** Try to add the Pallas's cat.
+It might be an interesting one!

 **N.B.** Since you are going to produce quite a lot of files, try to use self-explanatory files names and a good structure of folders.
 It will make your work easier.
 It might be a good idea to write a short description about how the archive is organized and where the files are (trees, scripts, alignments and so forth).